 The POWs were sent next to rebuild a bridge at Candelaria.
 Once again, the people of the barrio did whatever they could to help the Americans.
 An order of Roman Catholic sisters, who had been recently freed from custody, invited Lt.
 Col. Wickord and twelve POWs for a dinner.
 Lt.
 Col Wickord picked the twelve sickest men on the detail to attend the meal.

-It was also while Peter on this detail that the Japanese instituted the “blood brothers” policy.
+It was also while Peter on this detail that the Japanese instituted the “blood brother” policy.
 If one POW escaped, the other men in his group would be executed.
 During Peter’s time on the detail, one POW working at the sawmill providing wood for the bridges escaped.
 To be true to their word, the Japanese executed nine other POWs.
 Lt.
 Col. Wickord was sent to the execution so that he could provide a first-hand account of the execution to the men on his detail.

 As it turned out, a POW, who was out of his head with fever, did try to escape from Candelaria.
 The Japanese intended to execute the man and nine other POWs.
 A Filipino doctor, knowing the situation, interceded on behalf of the POWs and convinced the Japanese that the man had been out of his head, with fever, and did not know what he was doing.
 The man was sent to Cabanatuan and no POWs were executed.